libbyschuknight/tid_til/git_github/git.md

 git checkout <branch_name>
 ```

-In somes cases pulling can cause problems.
+In some cases pulling can cause problems.
 Will add why when I come across it again!

 ##### git branch
 List branches by committer date instead of alphabetically: